Kunlong1994/lab3/Lab-#4.md

 D) [make your very own timer](#part-d-timer).

 ## In The Report
 Include your responses to the bold questions.
 Include snippets of code that explain what you did.
 Deliverables are due next Tuesday.
-Post your lab reports as 'wiki' pages on your GitHub, and post a link to that wiki on Slack under your own channel and #Lab4.
+Post your lab reports as 'wiki' pages on your GitHub, and post a link to that wiki on Slack under your channel and #Lab4.

 ## Part A. Revisiting Blink

 For this lab, we'll be using the [Adafruit Metro Mini](https://www.adafruit.com/product/2590) development board as our hardware platform.
 This board is a derivative of the [Arduino UNO R3](https://store.arduino.cc/usa/arduino-uno-rev3).
 As a platform, Arduino comprises both hardware and software.
 We'll be using the [Arduino hardware](http://arduino.cc/en/Main/Hardware); for an [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment), you have the option of using the [Arduino software](http://arduino.cc/en/Main/Software) on your laptop.

-In order to use your own laptop computer for programming the Metro Mini, you will need to download and install the software on your machine:
+To use your laptop computer for programming the Metro Mini, you will need to download and install the software on your machine:
 * [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 * [SiLabs CP210x drivers](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx)

 **1. Blinking LEDs with Arduino**

 Connect the Metro Mini to your computer using the USB cable.
 Arduino boards typically come preloaded with a version of the Blink program on it.
 This code lets its LED (connected on pin 13) blink as soon as the USB cable starts powering the board.
-In this class we have previously uploaded a different program to the Arduino.
+In this class, we have previously uploaded a different program to the Arduino.
 (Remember the [helloYouSketch from Lab1](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Lab-%232#2-helloyou-test)).

 To get set up, we will use the Blink example code to see how to upload code to the Arduino from our computer.
 The Blink program itself can be found in the Arduino IDE's example code folder under [File->Examples->Basics->Blink](https://www.arduino.cc/en/Tutorial/Blink).
 Check it out!